csauve/todotxt-parser/README.md

 ]
 ```

+Hierarchical mode implies `relaxedWhitespace: true`.
 A task is considered a subtask when its indentation level is greater than its parent's.
 A new parent is chosen when the indentation level is greater than the previous sibling's indentation level.
 For example, what is the output of this?

 ```coffee
 tasks = parser.relaxed """